Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/selecting/edges_faces.rst

 Do this by clicking the button shown above, or press :kbd:`Ctrl-Tab` to spawn a menu.
 The selection works as usual with :kbd:`RMB` ;
 to add/remove to an existing selection, additionally press :kbd:`Shift`.
-The Border,Circle and Lasso Selection Tools must intersect the face indicators usually represented by small pixel squares; one at the center of each face.
+The Border, Circle and Lasso Selection Tools must intersect the face indicators usually represented by small pixel squares; one at the center of each face.